mrh996/ronghui/_pages/project.md

 **Projects as a Co-Investigator**

 * **CRoCS**: Certified Robust and Scalable Autonomous Operation in Cyber Space.
 Dec.
 2023-Dec.
+2024
-2024 -Funded by Alan Turing Institute (The AI for Cyber Defence (AICD) Research Centre), £80K
+  * Funded by Alan Turing Institute (The AI for Cyber Defence (AICD) Research Centre), £80K

 * **Safeguarding LLMs** Dec.
 2023- Jun.
 2024 Funded by Alan Turing Institute